 Whether you’re planning to move out of the dorm and into a student apartment, or you’re moving out on your own as you start your career, renting your first apartment poses a few extra challenges.
-Young adults just starting out often don’t have much credit history for property managers to check, but there are still ways to show that you’ll be a great, reliable tenant.
-Here are a few tips to help you get an apartment with no credit history:
+Young adults just starting out wonder how to rent with no credit history for property managers to check, but there are still ways to show that you’ll be a great, reliable tenant.
+Here are a few tips how to get an apartment with no credit history:

 Remember that little or no credit history is much better than bad credit.